 Each item refers to our mission and how the program helps to achieve it.

-– Continuing to respond to emails from the public and attend events.
-This enables us to direct people to appropriate organizations and resources that can help them adopt, surrender or seek pet related financial assistance.
-This helps us serve our mission to educate.
+One on one consultations enable us to direct people to appropriate organizations and resources that can help them re-home or seek pet related financial assistance.
+This helps us serve our mission to keep people and pets together.

-– ‘Kijij Out Reach‘ is a project started to reach out to people who may not know what resources are available to them.
-We check Kijiji and other classified pet boards for Ontario and email people that have lost/found pets, want to adopt or surrender or are otherwise seeking pet related assistance.
+‘Kijij Out Reach‘ is a project started to reach out to people who may not know what resources are available to them.
+We check Kijiji and other classified pet boards for Ontario and email people that have lost/found pets, want to adopt/surrender or are otherwise seeking pet related assistance.
 This helps us serve our mission to provide humane education and resources to those that need it most.

-– In order to help reunite lost pets with their owners and hopefully also reduce the number of pets ending up in shelters, we now run 3 lost pets pages on Facebook.
+In order to help reunite lost pets with their owners and hopefully also reduce the number of pets ending up in shelters, we now run a lost pet page on Facebook.
 Guelph Lost Pets helps people living in Guelph and the surrounding area.
-Oakville and Mississauga Lost Pets helps people living in Oakville and the surrounding area.
-Muskoka Lost Pets helps pets living within a large range around Muskoka Ontario.
-Each of these areas was chosen because there was little to no representation of these locations on current lost pet pages and because we have a volunteer that lives in each of these areas.
+This page has helped the local animal shelter significantly increase the number of animals reunited with their families each year.
 This helps us serve our mission to decrease the number of animals euthanized each year.
 The more pets being reunited with their guardians, the less pets entering animal rescues and shelters.